mklimek1/final-project/ref-cat.md

 ---

 These CATs import Markdown files.
-However, there is not one way of importing a Markdown file and CATs do it differently.
+However, there is no one way of importing a Markdown file and CATs do it differently.

 ---
 Next section: [*Why is Markdown difficult in translation?*](ref-why-md-difficult.md)